 Green Light: Providing production ready artwork will save you money in art time, as well as ensure that your order will move to the next step swiftly.
 This means providing a file that is in a vector file format for screen printing or a properly digitized art file for embroidery.

-Green Light: Once you receive your digital mockup and final artwork, check the sizing, placement and colors.
-Make sure to approve or express any changes you want done as soon as possible.
+Green Light: Once you receive your digital mockup and final artwork, check the sizing, placement, and colors.
+Make sure to approve or express any changes you want to be done as soon as possible.
 Doing so will allow your order to be scheduled for production once the apparel arrives.

 Red Light: Your order will not be scheduled for production until your artwork has been approved and will be delayed if approval is not received in a timely manner.